-We will write another post about the importance of the plugins and plugins which every blog must have later some day.
+We will write another post about the importance of the plugins and plugins which every blog must have later someday.

-The above modules are few major sections in the admin panel of the WordPress.
-I have tried to cover them all in a single post but few more posts are coming to discuss every section in more detail, so please keep in touch and do not forget to subscribe or follow our Facebook fan page @99points
+The above modules are a few major sections in the admin panel of WordPress.
+I have tried to cover them all in a single post but a few more posts are coming to discuss every section in more detail, so please keep in touch and do not forget to subscribe or follow our Facebook fan page @99points